Image of cells in lab

 • The presenting author is required to ensure that all co-authors are aware of the content of the abstract and agree to its submission before submitting the abstract

-The deadline for receipt of abstracts is 28 February 2026 at midnight
+Deadline extended: The deadline for receipt of abstracts is now 20 March 2026 at midnight

 Abstracts should be submitted online via FlexiGrant and we will acknowledge receipt of your application.
 You will need to create an online account on FlexiGrant and follow the instructions.
 Drafts can be saved on the system until you complete the submission.